facebook/react-native-website/docs/strict-typescript-api.md

 :::note Under the hood

 This will instruct TypeScript to resolve `react-native` types from our new [`types_generated/`](https://www.npmjs.com/package/react-native?activeTab=code) dir, instead of the previous [`types/`](https://www.npmjs.com/package/react-native?activeTab=code) dir (manually maintained).
-No restart of TypeScript or your text editor is required.
+No restart of TypeScript or your editor is required.

 :::